GGebook smalllogo

 One of the most important ideas in science is that whenever two objects collide, the momentum is transferred.
 In this video, you can see this happening as a moving metal ball transfers momentum to the ball at the other end.

-Youtube: Newton's cradle (Jeff Regester)
+YouTube: Newton's cradle (Jeff Regester)

 When two metal balls collide later in the video, there is more momentum at the start, so therefore there is more momentum at the end after the impact with two of them moving on the other side.